Program Description

 Where you go to school matters.
 We are experts in EMS education with over 10 years of experience providing EMT students with the knowledge and skills they need to be confident and competent care providers.
 All of our instructors are state-endorsed EMS educators and current or retired professionals in the field of emergency medicine with a broad range of backgrounds including fire departments and ambulance services, flight medicine, rural EMS, hospitals and clinics, and much more.

-This is a 160+ hour emergency medical technician (EMT) program that prepares graduates to function in the pre-hospital and hospital environments.
+This is a 120+ hour emergency medical technician (EMT) program that prepares graduates to function in the pre-hospital and hospital environments.
 The program provides instruction in basic care of sick and injured persons, including course content in medical emergencies and interventions, trauma emergencies and interventions, airway, respiration, and ventilation management, cardiovascular emergencies, and EMS operations.
-The self-paced, online portion of this program includes 100+ hours of didactic instruction in the form of interactive eLearning modules, lecture videos, quizzes and more.
-The in-person skills boot camp portion of this program includes 60 hours of skills instruction from state-endorsed instructors as well as a psychomotor skills exam.
+The self-paced, online portion of this program includes 35+ hours of didactic instruction in the form of interactive eLearning modules, lecture videos, quizzes, and more.
+The live portion of this program includes 15 hours of live Zoom lecture and a 70-hour in-person skills boot camp with instruction from state-endorsed instructors as well as a psychomotor skills exam.
 In order to complete the course, students will be required to demonstrate adequate cognitive knowledge and competence in the required practical skills.

 Successful graduation from this program will allow you to test with the National Registry of Emergency Medical Technicians so you can begin a new career in record time.